Shi Ba Shi

 12. Crossing the Wild Blue Ocean

-13. Lion Playing with Ball
+13. Lion Playing with a Ball

 14. Embracing the Moon at Dan Tian